kollokollo/MQTT-Hyperdash/CONTRIBUTING.md

 if we could run hyperdash on WINDOWS.

 If you like to design the dashboards itself, please feel free to donate your .dash file, so we can include them in our example collection.
+Do you have ideas for cool combination of the base elements into element-groups to be used?

 If you are a graphics designer we are happy to receive nice monochrome bitmaps and color icons.